glocalcoop/activist-network/wp-content/plugins/siteorigin-panels/readme.txt

 Through the efforts of both professional translators and our community, Page Builder is available in the following languages:  Afrikaans, Bulgarian, Chinese (simplified), Danish, Dutch, English, Finnish, French, German, Hindi, Italian, Japanese, Polish, Portuguese (BR), Russian, Spanish and Swedish.

-Join our [translation project](https://poeditor.com/join/project?hash=82847115cc12f5d35ec3d066495dca1a) if you'd like to help improve our translations or add more languages.

 == Installation ==

 1. Upload and install Page Builder in the same way you'd install any other plugin.